coding-guys99/Official-Website-2/content/legal/terms/en.md

-# Terms of Use
+# Terms of Service

-_Last updated: 2025-09-29_
+Updated: 2025-10-10

-By using KeySearch, you agree to the following terms.
+By using KeySearch, you agree to the following terms:

----

-## License
-- Free to use the Web version.
-- Desktop version may include free and paid tiers.

----

-## Restrictions
+- The software is provided “as is.”
+We do not guarantee it will be error-free or uninterrupted.
+- Any losses or issues arising from use are your own responsibility.
-- Do not misuse KeySearch for illegal activity.
+- You may not use this service for illegal activities.
-- Do not reverse-engineer or resell the software without permission.

----

-## Liability
-KeySearch is provided **“as is”**.
-We are not responsible for data loss, system errors, or indirect damages.

----

-## Changes
-We may update these Terms.
-Continued use means you accept the latest version.
+- Payments/donations are processed by third-party platforms, whose terms and privacy policies apply separately.

+We reserve the right to update these terms at any time.
+Updates will be announced on this page.